For over a decade our work has supported thousands of people and hundreds of projects, here are some of them:

 ‘Finding Home’ Project – We provided equipment for a photography project and workshop highlighting the photographic work of asylum seekers from Iraq, Iran and Yemen.
 ‘Finding Home’ was a unique insight into the lives of those who have fled their countries in search of safety, protection, and a better life.

-Fotohane Darkroom – We provided photographic equipment, hosted an online exhibition of work created by Syrian children as part of the project and continue to support their workshops.
+Fotohane Darkroom – We provided cameras and photographic equipment for their mobile darkroom, hosted an online exhibition of work created by Syrian children as part of the project, and continue to support their workshops.

 Headway East London – We supported in establishing a regular photo group for their members, encouraging them to explore new art forms previously unavailable to them, as well as providing access to digital cameras for those who use images to supplement their short-term memory.